 - The thesis shall be assessed by at least two examiners, at least one of whom shall be external to the University.

 - The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate to the Convener of Examiners.

 - Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options specified in clause (d) below.

 - The examiners may recommend that a thesis:

-- be accepted subject to amendments being made at the discretion and to the satisfaction of the Dean of Surveying;
+- be accepted subject to minor corrections being made at the discretion and to the satisfaction of the Convener of Examiners;

 - does not meet the criteria for the award of the degree, but may be revised and resubmitted for examination;